kevinboone/vlc-server/docs/WEB_UI_FAQ.md

 use these date/time fields, and do so consistently, you could use the Custom SQL Query feature to search on them.

+_Why is search so slow?_

+The 'strict' search tends to be slow on low-powered systems like the Raspberry Pi, because it can't rely on database indexing.
+Instead, every field in the database has to be examined in turn, and the field text compared with the sarch pattern in a specific way.
+The tricky part is
+deciding whether the search text comprises a complete piece of text, rather than a substring.
+The server uses regular expression matching for this test, because it proved to be faster than hard-coded tests.
+But it's still slow, because of the huge amount of computation involved.

+The 'relaxed' search is much faster, because it a simple substring text in a field that is indexed in the database.

 _What does 'database is locked' mean?_

 Probably the media scanner is running.
 It will lock the database during this process.
 It's also possible that a lock file got left behind, if the scanner process crashed or was killed.
 The lock file has the same name as the media database file, but with `.lock` appended.

+_Why does the web GUI show that files are being scanned, when they are not?_

+Probably because the server crashed or was killed before it could clean up.
+Delete the file `/tmp/vlc-scanner.progress`.

+Note that the media scanner runs as a separate process from the main server, even though it has the same name.
+Shutting down the main server does not necessarily shut down the media scanner.